Minecraft Gamerules Guide - All Game Rules Explained

 disablePlayerMovementCheck | false | 1.21 | All movements |

 The server normally monitors abnormal speeds to detect cheaters.
-Disabling these checks eliminates "rubberbands" caused by latency, but also opens the door to flight and speed hacks.
+Disabling these checks eliminates the "rubberbands" caused by latency, but also opens the door to flying and speed hacks.

 /gamerule disableElytraMovementCheck true